 Another benefit that Houston iBuyers are capitalizing on is the time savings they are able to provide sellers.
 This is a high-value factor, as property in the Houston area is taking longer to sell of late.

 Time literally does equal money when your house is sitting idle on the market month after month, and the mortgage payments are stacking up.

-All in all, sellers may be paying higher fees to iBuyers, but when you factor in time, and convenience, the price may not make that much difference.
-At least iBuyers in Houston seem to be proving so.
+All in all, sellers may be paying higher fees to iBuyers, but when you factor in time and convenience, the price may be comparable to that of a traditional sale – at least iBuyers in Houston seem to be proving so.

 The Houston iBuyer business is poised for expansive growth.

 With the influx of iBuyers entering the Houston market, and the emerging trend of buying and selling real estate online, iBuying in Houston is positioned for massive growth and large profits.

 Reports say that Zillow could earn as much as $1 billion annually if the company is able to gain just 5% of the iBuyer market in Houston alone.